You’ve heard all about the great climate, friendly people, and stunning local food of Malaysia and want to know how you can be a part of it.

 All applicants – and their dependents – must then purchase a Medical Insurance policy to cover any medical expenses.
 Any insurance policy will do as long as it is valid in Malaysia.
 After securing the policy, submit the documents to the MM2H authority.
 While this is a necessary step, older applicants can be excused if they are unable to find insurance due to their age.

 Applicants and their dependents must also go through a medical examination conducted at a private hospital or registered clinic.
-This Medical Report (RB 11) must be submitted to the MM2H authority as proof that you and your family are in good health.
+This Medical Report (RB 11) must be submitted to the authority of MM2H as evidence that your family and you are in good health.

 Dependents that have to attend school in Malaysia must apply for a Student Pass to further their education at the primary or higher level.
 The Student Pass is submitted to the MM2H authority along with the Student Personal Data Form.